 The free credit report you're entitled to once a year is separate from the free credit report you can get when your application has been declined.
 In fact, there are numerous ways to get a free copy of your credit report, even in the same year.

 How Can I Order A Free Credit Report?

 The Fair and Accurate Credit Transaction Act, an amendment to the Fair Credit Reporting Act (FCRA), allows you to get a free credit report from each of the national credit reporting companies once every 12 months through AnnualCreditReport.com.

-The Fair Credit Reporting Act (FCRA) allows you to get additional free credit reports from one or all of the national credit reporting companies directly from each company’s Web site for several other specific reasons:
+The FCRA also allows you to get additional free credit reports from one or all of the national credit reporting companies for other reasons, including:

 - When your application is declined, you can get a free credit report from the credit reporting company that provided the report used by the lender as part of its decision.

-- If you are unemployed and seeking employment
+- If you are unemployed and seeking employment.

-- If you are receiving public welfare assistance
+- If you are receiving public welfare assistance.

-- If you have reason to believe you are a fraud victim
+- If you have reason to believe you are a fraud victim.

 Thanks for asking.